ruivieira/ccfd-demo/README.md

 ## Footnotes

-[0] - In case you need cluster admin privileges to deploy Strimzi, in which case (in a development setup)  you can run `oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:default:strimzi-cluster-operator`.
+[^0]: In case you need cluster admin privileges to deploy Strimzi, in which case (in a development setup)  you can run `oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:default:strimzi-cluster-operator`.
+[^1]: You might need to add the appropriate server to Maven's `settings.xml` as per